MicrosoftDocs/dynamics365smb-docs/business-central/install-mobile-app.md

 ## Get the app on my mobile device

-1. Install the [!INCLUDE[prod_short](includes/prod_short.md)] app on your mobile device by downloading the app from the Windows Store, App Store, or Google Play.
+1. Install the [!INCLUDE[prod_short](includes/prod_short.md)] app on your mobile device by downloading the app from the App Store or Google Play.
    - [App Store](https://go.microsoft.com/fwlink/?LinkId=734847)
    - [Google Play](https://go.microsoft.com/fwlink/?LinkId=734849)
 2. Launch the app from your mobile device.